kora-projects/kora-docs/mkdocs/blog/en/application-graph-as-architecture.md

 ---

-## A Useful Mental Model: The Graph Is the Service Skeleton
+## A Useful Mental Model: The Graph Is the Service Skeleton { #graph-is-service-skeleton }

 A concise way to think about Kora is this: